 Nutmeg has earned her Permanent Grand Champion status in both ADGA and AGS by winning shows to become a champion in each registry as well as earning her milk production stars as denoted by the GCH/ARMCH designations.
 However, because she also earned her Superior Genetics designation in ADGA her title changed to SGCH/ARMCH.

 Finally, Nutmeg has been classified by AGS and linearly appraised by ADGA.
 Again, using the example above, ‘E’ means that Nutmeg scored excellent in the AGS classification system.
 The, “LA 06-03 88 VVEV” means that at 6 years and 3 months of age; Nutmeg was linearly appraised by ADGA with an overall score of 88.
 She was scored as very good in general appearance, dairy character, and mammary (the V’s) but excellent in body capacity (the E).

 Putting It All Together

-There are additional items that can appear in a goat’s pedigree, but this covers many of the more common things found in an ADGA or AGS pedigree.
-Many goat owners do not participate in milk production testing, showing, or linear appraisal (or may participate in only some of these things) and they may have wonderful goats; but, it becomes more difficult to pick great goats without the help of a pedigree that demonstrates the probable potential of any goat that you may be considering.
+There are many additional items and details that can appear in a goat’s pedigree, but this covers some of the more common performance designations found in an ADGA or AGS pedigree.
+It takes a great deal of time and effort for goat owners to establish credentials for milk production, show wins, and conformation.
+Therefore, some goat owners do not participate in these programs (or may participate on a limited basis).
+They may have wonderful goats; but, it becomes more difficult to pick great goats without the help of a pedigree that demonstrates the probable potential of any goat that you may be considering.